hcyja1/COMP2042_CW_angjiahau/README.md

 new platform and sinking platform characters.

 ### collisionCheck()
-Have made a collisionCheck() method in Animal.java which handles all sorts of collisions.
+Have made a collisionCheck() method(and significantly shortened the original collision check code) in Animal.java which handles all sorts of collisions.
 Within this method, have changed the code such that frogger **FOLLOWS** the speed of platforms.
 Originally, the moving speed of frogger upon hopping on a platform was hardcoded.
 Now, the speed for platforms can properly be a variable.

 ### Methods in Animal.java